benjaminhoffman/gatsby-plugin-segment-js/README.md

-# gatsby-plugin-segment
+# gatsby-plugin-segment-js
-A feature-rich, lightweight Gatsby plugin to easily add [Segment JS snippet](https://segment.com/docs/sources/website/analytics.js/quickstart/) to your site.
+A lightweight & feature-rich Gatsby plugin to easily add [Segment JS snippet](https://segment.com/docs/sources/website/analytics.js/quickstart/) to your site.

 ## Features
 Packed with features:
 - use multiple write keys (one for prod env, another optional one for dev)
-- disable page view tracking just in case you want to add that manually
+- disable page view tracking (just in case you want to add it later manually)
-- super lightweight
 - up to date (Segment snippet 4.0.0)

 ## Install
-- `$ yarn add gatsby-plugin-segment`
+- `$ yarn add gatsby-plugin-segment-js`
-- or `$ npm install --save gatsby-plugin-segment`
+- or `$ npm install --save gatsby-plugin-segment-js`

 ## How to use